nus-cs1010/2324-s1/docs/20-efficiency.md

 }
 ```

 Both versions are correct -- they produce `true` when the input `n` is prime, and `false` otherwise.
 But they take a vastly different amount of time to run.
-On my machine, the slowest version of `is_prime` took ~100s, while the fast one runs ~3ms when invoked with `is_prime(10000000001)`.
-The time taken is a five order of magnitude difference!
+On my machine, the slower version of `is_prime` took ~100s, while the fast one runs ~3ms when invoked with `is_prime(10000000001)`.
+The time taken is a five-order of magnitude difference!

 The second version of `is_prime` is faster as it follows the following mantra: